Quantum optics in MATLAB: Atom-Field Interaction

 \fbox{

 }

-We may note in the last term of Eq. \eqref{AtomCavity}, particularly the terms $\hat \sigma_-\hat a^\dagger$ and $\hat \sigma_+ \hat a$, the atomic operators are placed first and then the field operators.
-Are we not following this rule in the first and second terms of Eq. \eqref{AtomCavity}?
-We are following, and to see it, we need to re-write the JC Hamiltonian as follows:
+We may note the last term of Eq. \eqref{AtomCavity}, particularly the terms $\hat \sigma_-\hat a^\dagger$ and $\hat \sigma_+ \hat a$, the atomic operators are placed first and then the field operators.
+To follow the same order, we re-write the JC Hamiltonian as

-where $\hat I_a$ and $\hat I_f$ are the identity operators correspond to two-level atom and the field.
+Here, $\hat I_a$ and $\hat I_f$ are the identity operators correspond to two-level atom and the cavity field.
 The dimension of $\hat I_a$ is 2 and the dimension of $\hat I_f$ depends on the dimension of the field state.